 What Is The Difference Between Cellular Data and Wi-Fi?

 The difference between cellular data and Wi-Fi is that cellular data is transmitted over your cell phone network (think AT&T, T-Mobile, Verizon, and Sprint), whereas Wi-Fi data is over a wireless Internet network, such as what you would have when using Starbucks Wi-Fi.

-If you want to get Internet while overseas and not roaming, you have to get a local SIM card with a data plan.
+Another option if you want to get Internet while overseas and not roaming, is to get a local SIM card with a data plan.
 Most SIM cards can be purchased at a local gas station, drug store, or, of course, your one of your cell phone carrier’s stores or kiosks.

 What Is the Difference Between a Local SIM Card and a Regular SIM Card?

 The difference between a local SIM card and your regular SIM on your phone is that, with a local SIM, you will have a local number.
 This means that friends and family trying to reach you will have to text you on your local number.